jddarby/azure-cli-extensions/src/aosm/README.md

         },

 #### NSDs
 For NSDs, you will need to have a Resource Group with a deployed Publisher, Artifact Store, Network Function Definition and Network Function Definition Version.
-You can use the `az aosm nfd` commands to create the Network Function Definition Version resource.
+You can use the `az aosm nfd` commands to create all of these resources.

 ### Command examples